davidag/dotfiles/README.md

 My dotfiles
 ===========

-These are the dotfiles I currently use, along with some scripts to automatically install them.
+These are the dotfiles I currently use.
+I work on Debian Linux, mainly doing Python programming.
+I'm working towards a keyboard-centric workflow, though there's much room for improvement.

+I've gone through several dotfiles management alternatives and I'm finally going all in with making my $HOME folder a git repository.
+I expect this setup to be both less error-prone and more clear.

+Usage:

+    cd ~
+    git init
+    git remote add origin git@gitlab.com:davidalfonso/dotfiles.git
+    git fetch
+    git checkout -f master